duttpathak/Linux-/README.md

 14 What is swap space, why is it important, and what is a typical size for it?

 Swap space is used when the amount of physical memory (RAM) is full.
 If the RAM is full, inactive pages in memory are moved to the swap space.
+A typical size for swap space is 1 GB or less.

 15 What is a symbolic link in Linux?
 How is it different than a hard link?